yarnmengnus/tp/docs/UserGuide.md

 &emsp;Shows the description and usage of the command you specified. <br>
 &emsp;**Command Format:** `help {command name}` <br>
 &emsp;**Example Command:** `help add`

+### Configuring Settings : `set`
+Allows you to configure certain parameters as you see fit. <br>
+Command Format: `set [parameterName] [value]`

+For a list of the currently supported parameters, click [here](#supported-setting-parameters).
+To make ProfPlan more customizable, we are looking to add more in the future, so stay tuned!

 ## Task Management Features